Pueblos Galicia What to visit

 Accommodation in Combarro

-• Casa Noelmar: Very rustic accommodation right in the centre of Combarro.
-Apart from the very friendly service, the flat is comfortable and has a garden to enjoy on warmer days.
+• Casa Noelmar: Very rustic accommodation right in the center of Combarro.
+Apart from the very friendly service, the apartment is comfortable and has a garden to enjoy on warmer days.

 • Atico Mirador Rualeira: typical house of Combarro with a central location and nice views